shopware/docs/guides/hosting/configurations/observability/opentelemetry.md

 OTEL_EXPORTER_OTLP_PROTOCOL=grpc
 OTEL_EXPORTER_OTLP_ENDPOINT=http://localhost:4317

-If you use gRPC with OTLP, you will need to install also `open-telemetry/transport-grpc open-telemetry/exporter-otlp` as composer packages.
+If you use gRPC with OpenTelemetry Protocol (OTLP) , you will need to install `open-telemetry/transport-grpc open-telemetry/exporter-otlp` as composer packages.

 Refer to this doc for more information about the [exporters](https://opentelemetry.io/docs/instrumentation/php/exporters/).